 Modules are “lazy” in the sense that the code inside a module never runs until that module is explicitly requested (say, by a require from elsewhere—see importing and exporting).

-“What about a source file with a #lang line?”
 The #lang line is just a disguised module expression.
 Every source file with a #lang line expands to a single module expression at the top level.
-For instance, these two programs are the same, and will both print 42:
+For instance, these two programs are the same, and will both evaluate to 42:

 #lang br (* 6 7)

-This is why in Racket lingo, a source file is also called a module.
+This is why in Racket lingo, a source file is itself called a module.

 “What about expressions entered at a REPL?”
 These expressions are treated as if they belong to the top-level module of the language being used.

 Modules can be nested inside each other to create hierarchies of submodules.
-They can be nested to any depth, but typically go down only one level.
+They can be nested to any depth, but typically only descend one level.
 Submodules are defined with the same module syntax as regular modules.
 Submodules have two additional rules:

 A submodule can require its enclosing module, or vice versa, but not both.